Bachelor of Science Degree in Psychiatric Rehabilitation and Psychology

 Question: Where do I take classes?

 Answer: You will take all general education and psychology classes at the affiliate school.
 You will take your psychiatric rehabilitation classes at SHP’s Scotch Plains campus.
-Some BS level psychiatric rehabilitation courses are also offered at the Stratford, NJ campus.
+Some BS level psychiatric rehabilitation courses are also offered at the Blackwood, NJ campus.
 Several of the required courses and some of the elective courses are web-based.

 Question: Can I take course work full-time or part-time?